 One of the concerns of Before Shakespeare is the impact of the canon on contemporary performance, editorial practice and theatre history.
 Dramatists, like playhouses, are often divided, either explicitly or implicitly, into groups deemed major or minor.
 Over the next four weeks, we’ll be publishing papers from the 2019 annual meeting of the Shakespeare Association of America’s in Washington DC.
 Our third paper comes from Brandi Kristine Adams and was written for a seminar on ‘Modern Scholarly Editions: Challenges and Opportunities’, with thanks to Martin Butler and Jennifer Richards, the seminar organisers.
-You can read the first post in the series, by Robert Stagg, here, and the second, by Eoin Price, here.
+Follow the links to read the other posts in the series, by Robert Stagg, Eoin Price and Andy Kesson.

 Printed, single-author scholarly editions are majestic, monumental, and some of the weightiest tomes in the field of early modern English studies—both in terms of their intellectual content and sheer physicality.
 These books, which can sometimes span two or more large folios, evoke the power of impressive architectural structures, similar to the triumphal arch that marks the frontispiece of Ben Jonson’s Workes (1616), or the funerary tombs of Roman citizens that line the Via Appia.
 They are a culmination of the painstaking work of editors, including those who work on individual plays and establish the overall philosophy that guides the general ethos of any given edition.
 Elaborate paeans to one man (or possibly two in the case of playwrights like Beaumont and Fletcher), these editions reflect a Copernican universe in which everything revolves around the brightest star, or author, which outshines every other object in the cosmos.
 In 1576, as he first wrote in support of Copernicus’s De revolutionibus orbium coelestium, Leonard Digges explained this recentering of the universe in A prognostication euerlasting of right good effect: “And whatsoeuer seeme to vs to proceede by the mouing of the Sunne, the same to proceede indeede by the reuolution of the earth, the Sunne still remaining fixed and immoueable in the middest.”
 To continue this metaphor, the sun, or our star author, with his inevitable gravitational pull, orders the universe in such a way that it seems perfectly formed.
 However, this very order regrettably disallows most other stars and planets from being anything more than distant, orthogonal satellites, wholly dependent upon a generous heliocentrism.
 While these outposts can certainly be noticed, it may only be by those readers fortunate enough to be in possession of suitable training and proper, specific telescopes—be they the amateur, commercial kind or the Gran Telescopio Canarias.